 - Five years from the date of the end of your education in the case of an extreme hardship provision

 How does filing bankruptcy affect my taxes?

 Part of the bankruptcy process includes your trustee filing your income tax return for you.
 If you did not file a tax return for the year prior to declaring bankruptcy, your trustee will do that first.
 Then they will file a return for the period of January 1 until the day prior to you filing for bankruptcy.
 Any refunds or tax credits from the government will be sent to your trustee and form a part of your estate.
-Find out more about bankruptcy and income taxes from CRA (Canada Revenue Agency).
+Find out more about bankruptcy and income taxes from the Canada Revenue Agency.

 Does filing for bankruptcy affect my spouse?

-Your spouse is only liable for debt they have signed for, not just because they are your spouse.
-If you took out a loan and your spouse co-signed for it, it is also legally their loan or if you both have a credit card on the same account, the credit card debt legally belongs to both of you.
+Your spouse is only liable for debt they have signed for.
+If you took out a loan and your spouse co-signed for it, it is also legally their loan.
+Similarly, if you both have a credit card on the same account, the credit card debt legally belongs to both of you.

 We have been helping consumers get debt relief since 1994.
-If you aren’t sure if filing a consumer proposal is the right debt solution for you, we can help.
-Contact us at 1-888-753-2227 for a confidential appointment with one of our accredited counsellors.
+If you aren’t sure if bankruptcy is the right debt solution for you, we can help.
+Contact us or call 1-888-753-2227 for a confidential appointment with one of our accredited counsellors.
 We’re happy to sit down with you and review your entire financial situation and provide realistic solutions.
 We’ll answer your questions about how to manage your debt and become debt free.